Wondering where to find the best street food in Rome?

 This guide is based entirely on what we actually tasted, loved, and would go back for again.
 Happy eating!

-Our number one of Roman street food, squares of pizza you can find on every corner of the city.
-Baking trays with pizzas that can be cut to any size you want, then warmed and you are ready to munching.
+Our number one Roman street food: squares of pizza that you can find on almost every corner of the city.
+Baking trays are loaded with different varieties of pizza, which can be cut to any size you like, then warmed up and served ready to eat.

 The cost of one pinsa start from 6-8 euros.